Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/sen.md

 2. Because you are working with a theoretical background I think giving a brief overview of that may be beneficial.

 3. I learned that there is a theory of the order we learn morphemes.

+### Moldir's Notes
+I like how well-organized and tidy your markdown files are!
+Your topic is also very intriguing, and I look forward to seeing your final analysis.

+1. Well done: I think the data curation part was done very well, and the data samples you collected fully aligned with the project goals.

+2. What I learned: There is a Python library for language acquisition research!

+3. Suggestion: I also agree with Mack on adding a brief theoretical overview for those who are not familiar with the morpheme acquisition order studies or the second language acquisition field in general.